 A: The Graduate School and Undergraduate ceremonies will last between an hour and an hour and a half.

 A: Yes, both University Police and Security Personnel will be located at each ceremony.

 Q: Is there ambulance service at the ceremonies?

-A: Yes, an ambulance service with emergency personnel will be located at all ceremonies.
+A: Yes, ambulance service with emergency personnel will be located at each ceremony.

 Q: For the guests who could not be here, is there a way for them to view the ceremony?

-A: Friends and family members who could not attend are encouraged to view the ceremonies online via our live webcast the day of the ceremony.
+A: Friends and family members who are not able to attend are encouraged to view the ceremonies online via our live webcast the day of the ceremony.
 We will also actively post to social media using #VStateGrad, including behinds the scenes live video via Periscope and Snapchat (@ValdostaState).

 Q: How do I get any other commencement-related questions answered?